-Creating an article about my life story had me really unsure on where to start or what to share.
+Creating an article about my life story had me really unsure about where to start or what to share.

-My story really is not neat and tidy or easy to understand.
+My story is not neat and tidy or easy to understand.
 There are a lot of loops, dips, and plot twists.
-It’s not one for the faint of heart and is so extremely difficult to tell.
+It’s not one for the faint of heart, and it is so extremely difficult to tell.
 Sometimes, if not most of the time, I feel like I should not talk about it at all.

-But I was still unsure on where to start or what angle to write from.
+But I was still unsure about where to start or from what angle to write.

 My brain dump and rough draft list on my old laptop went something like this:

-Maybe something about being a young twenty-something, newly married, and facing multiple miscarriages while a college student… Should I write about that?
+Maybe something about being a young twenty-something, newly married, and facing multiple miscarriages as a college student… Should I write about that?

-Or maybe a retelling of the extremely high-risk pregnancy of my daughter, that was full of so many complications it was like a terrifying episode of ER (that ’90s medical drama that was on way back in the day before Grey’s Anatomy was a thing.)
+Or maybe a retelling of the extremely high-risk pregnancy of my daughter, that was full of so many complications it was like a terrifying episode of ER (a ’90s medical drama that was on back in the day before Grey’s Anatomy was a thing.)

 Perhaps even a story where I share about how living with an invisible, progressive, chronic autoimmune disease isn’t as bad as dealing with other people who assume that I’m either faking or dying.